Skip to main content

 • Some parkway sites close for the winter around the end of October and begin to open in early April.
 The Parkway’s website has a full seasonal schedule.

 • Portions of the road may be closed at any time because of inclement weather or other problems.
-Here is an interactive map of Blue Ridge Parkway road closures.
-A closure and detour south of Doughton Park are to last until November 2024.
+Here is the Parks Service’s list of Blue Ridge Parkway road closures.

 Recreation areas on the parkway in North Carolina include…

-• Cumberland Knob – park map (Milepost 217.5) Includes a visitors center, a large picnic grounds, an open field, and two trails: the 2-mile loop Gully Trail, which crosses a stream and goes by a small waterfall, and the half-mile Cumberland Knob Trail, which includes a view of the namesake peak (elev.
+• Cumberland Knob – park map (Milepost 217.5) Offers a large picnic grounds, an open field and two trails: the 2-mile loop Gully Trail, which crosses a stream and goes by a small waterfall, and the half-mile Cumberland Knob Trail, which includes a view of the namesake peak (elev.
 2,885).

-• Doughton Parkpark map (MP 239-245) Includes campground, picnic area, trails, including 7.5 mile Bluff Mountain Trail, overlooks, 19th century cabins.
-The Bluffs Restaurant is nearby.
+• Doughton Parkpark map (MP 239-245) Offers a visitors center and store, campground, picnic area, trails, including 7.5 mile Bluff Mountain Trail, overlooks, 19th century cabins.
+The Bluffs Restaurant is nearby on the parkway.

 • E.B.
 Jeffress Park – (MP 272) Park features one-mile loop Cascades Trail to two waterfall overlooks, log cabin and church, picnic grounds and restrooms.
 Click on the photo at right for more information.

-• Julian Price Memorial Parkpark map – (MP 295-297) Includes Price Lake, campground, picnic area, trails.
+• Julian Price Memorial Parkpark map – (MP 297) Home to 47-acre Price Lake, which is open for fishing and boating (inlcuding rentals), a campground, picnic area, trails.
 Click on the photo at left for more information.

-• Linville Fallspark map (MP 317) Includes trails to overlooks of waterfalls and Linville Gorge.
-Area has a visitor center and campground.
+• Linville Fallspark map (MP 316) Short trails go to overlooks of waterfalls and Linville Gorge.
+Area has a visitor center, campground, picnic grounds.
 Click on the photo at below-right for more information.

-• Crabtree Falls park map (MP 339) Includes 70-foot waterfall, trails, campground, gift shop and snack bar.
+• Crabtree Falls park map (MP 339) Loop trail system to a 70-foot waterfall, plus a campground, picnic area, restrooms.
 Click on the photo at left for more information.

-• Craggy Gardens park map (MP 367.6) Includes visitor center, picnic area, trails.
+• Craggy Gardens park map (MP 364) Offers visitor center, picnic area, trails through stands of rhododendron lead to 360-degree views from summit of Craggy Pinnacle.

 • Devil’s Courthouse – (MP 422.4) Overlook has a .5-mile trail to top of iconic outcropping and 360-degree views into three neighboring states.
 Click here for more information.